Affiliate links on Android Authority may earn us a commission. Learn more.

 Despite being a few years old, the Galaxy S10 series is still very capable.

-The Galaxy S22 series has its fair share of advantages, of course — faster processors, better displays, larger batteries, faster charging, 5G support, and a more refined design.
+The Galaxy S22 series has its fair share of advantages — faster processors, better displays, larger batteries, faster charging, 5G support, and a more refined design.
 The Galaxy S22 Ultra takes things to another level with a 108MP primary shooter and an S Pen slot.
-There are many improvements across the board, so if you’re looking to upgrade, the Galaxy S22’s are the way to go.
-But the Galaxy S10 devices are more than capable if you want to hold on to them until the inevitable Galaxy S23 family.
+There are many improvements across the board, so if you want to upgrade, the Galaxy S22 is the way to go.
+But the Galaxy S10 devices are more than capable if you want to hold on to them to save up for something from the Galaxy S23 family.

 Samsung Galaxy S22 vs Galaxy S20